Band 5 – Registered Mental Health Nurse (In Patient)

 We are an award-winning team and when you come to work with us, we will help you reach your full potential.
 Not only that, we will actively seek opportunities to share the great things you are doing, with others locally, regionally, and nationally.

 As an experienced Mental Health Nurse (RMN) from the NHS or private sector, you'll join a team that works in close partnership with Staffordshire Police and Mental Health Services, and you’ll join a Trust that puts people at the heart of what we do.

-We provide inpatient facilities for working age adults with intensive mental health problems and we are looking for caring, compassionate individual to work within our acute service who are committed to providing high quality care and treatment to our patients.
-Working in an intensive care environment can be challenging, but with the right team, positive attitude and resilience we are rising to the challenge and reaping the reward of being able to support people during their most difficult times.
+We provide inpatient facilities for working age adults with acute mental health problems and we are looking for caring, compassionate individual to work within our acute service who are committed to providing high quality care and treatment to our patients.
+Working in an acute environment can be challenging, but with the right team, positive attitude and resilience we are rising to the challenge and reaping the reward of being able to support people during their most difficult times.

 With you in our team, we will empower you to work innovatively, showing a commitment to providing compassionate care and a strong desire to improve the patient’s experience.
 You will be able to apply the philosophies of engagement, recovery and positive care in your work with your patients.

 Your career with us will be enjoyable and rewarding as you develop specialist skills and make a real difference for some of the most vulnerable people in society.

 It's a career that you can take pride in and enjoy, and together we can make life better for our communities.What you will get:

 - An annual salary of up to £31,534 (37.5 hours per week) depending on experience

 - 35 - 41 days annual leave – including bank holidays (depending on length of service)